Teacher aides assist teachers in a classroom by working with students on a one-to-one basis, or in groups.

 Useful experience for teacher aides includes:

-- working with people with a disability
+- working with people who have a disability.

 What are the chances of getting a job?